rice-hiroko/drudder/README.md

 **This script is an alpha status.
 Expect some bugs and problems.**

 # Basic usage

 Usage:

 ```
-  docker-services.py list                - list all known services
+  drudder list                - list all known services
-  docker-services.py start <service>     - starts the specified service
+  drudder start <service>     - starts the specified service
-  docker-services.py stop <service>      - stops the specified service
+  drudder stop <service>      - stops the specified service
-  docker-services.py restart <service>   - restarts the given service.
+  drudder restart <service>   - restarts the given service.
-                                           WARNING: the containers will
+                                **WARNING**: the containers will *always*
-                                           *always* get rebuilt and
-                                           recreated by this command.
+                                get rebuilt and recreated by this command
+                                (unless this would result in dangling
+                                volumes).
-                                           All data in them outside of
+                                All data in the containers outside of
-                                           volumes will be reset!!
+                                volumes will be reset!
+  drudder rebuild <service>   - force rebuild of the service from the
+                                newest Dockerfile and/or image.
+Please note
+                                this is only required if you want to force
+                                a rebuild from the ground up, the (re)start
+                                actions will already update the container
+                                if any of the relevant Dockerfiles were
+                                changed.
+  drudder info <service>[/subservice] - show extended info about the
+                                        service
-  docker-services.py logs <service>      - print logs of all docker
+  drudder logs <service>      - print logs of all docker containers of the
-                                           containers of the service
+                                service
-  docker-services.py shell <service>[/<subservice>]  - run a shell in the
+  drudder shell <service>[/<subservice>]  - run a shell in the specified
-                                                       specified
-                                                       subservice's
-                                                       container
+                                            subservice's container
-  docker-services.py snapshot <service>  - makes a snapshot of the live
+  drudder snapshot <service>  - makes a snapshot of the live data if
-                                           data if enabled (optional)
+                                enabled. (optional) This feature requires
+                                btrfs
-  docker-services.py clean               - deletes all containers that
+  drudder clean               - deletes all containers that aren't running
-                                           aren't running (IRREVOCABLE)
+                                and all dangling volumes
 ```

-**Hint**: You can always use "all" as service target.
+**Hint**: You can always use "all" as service target if you want to apply an action to all services on your machine.

 # Installation

-Copy docker-services.py to /usr/bin/ and set execution bit (chmod +x)
+Copy the drudder script to /usr/bin/ and set execution bit (chmod +x)

 # HOW TO add your service

-Services are organized in subfolders.
-The script will scan the following locations for services folders:
+docker-rudder expects services grouped with docker-compose / docker-compose.yml.
+The script will scan the following locations for services subfolders with a docker-compose.yml in them:

 - the current working directory when running the script
-- ~/.docker-services/
 - /usr/share/docker-services/
+- /srv

-Each service folder should contain:
+Each service folder inside one of those locatoins should contain:

-- Dockerfile(s) + required misc data. (possibly in subfolders as needed)
-- livedata/ folder for all read-write volumes (recommended, see snapshots as described below)
 - docker-compose.yml to launch it. (folders without this file are skipped)

-  (why the docker-compose.yml?
-Because your service most likely requires persistant volumes mounted and ports forwarded, which a Dockerfile can't specify in detail by design)
+- livedata/ subfolder where all read-write volumes are mounted to (recommended, see snapshots as described below)

-Congratulations, you can now launch your service(s)!
+Congratulations, you can now manage launch your service(s) with docker-rudder!

 # HOW TO backup

-You should backup all your services.
-This will be easy since you can simply copy your whole services folder.
+You should backup all your services. docker-rudder provides snapshot functionality to help with this.
+While you could simply copy your service folder with all the mounted volumes in it, this can lead to corrupt copies when doing this while some services are operating (SQL databases etc.).

-However, to get your live data (SQL databases etc.) backed up properly during operations, make sure to:
+To use docker-rudder snapshots of your writable volumes during service operation, do this:

 1. Enable snapshots as described below

-2. Always run "docker-services.py snapshot all" before you make your backup.
+2. Always run "docker-rudder snapshot all" before you make your backup to get consistent snapshots of your writable volumes in a subfolder named livedata-snapshpots/ in each respective service folder.